dedica-team/nivio/docs/source/output.rst

 Background fill
 ^^^^^^^^^^^^^^^

-While icon is rendered as centered image on the node, fill is used to paint the entire background and is more suitable to be used with images, photos, and so on.
+While icon (see :ref:`External Images`) is rendered as centered image on the node, fill is used to paint the entire background and is more suitable to be used with images, photos, and so on.

 .. code-block:: yaml
    :linenos: